praveek/launch.en/help/release-notes/2019-release-notes.md

 ### Updates

 * Property Copy: You can now make a copy of a property and everything in it.
-From the Properties list page, simply select a property and click Copy in the toolbar.
+From the Properties list page, simply choose a property and select **[!UICONTROL Copy]** in the toolbar.
 * Working Library Build button: For users who use the Working Library, there's now a build button.
 When you have set the working library and make edits to a resource, the default action is now *Save and Add* instead of *Save and Build*.
 This will allow users to make edits to multiple resources and then build when you are ready.
 * Visual tweaks to code checks in code editor: We made some visual tweaks to soften the appearance of the Code Validation that we released back in August.